 Q is for QUEENS

 This stands for the New York borough whence Dorinda’s boyfriend John hails but also for the ladies themselves.
-From the Countess LuAnn to Princess Carole to Sonja with her little tiara, they’re absolute Bravo royalty, all of them, and we bow down to the realest Housewives of them all.
+From the Countess Luann to Princess Carole to Sonja wearing a little tiara, they’re absolute Bravo royalty, all of them, and we bow down to the realest Housewives of them all.

 R is for ROOM ASSIGNMENTS

-No RHONY getaway is complete with a merciless battle to the death over who gets a private bath.
+No RHONY getaway is complete without a merciless battle to the death over who gets a private bath.

 S is for SKINNYGIRL

 Over the last decade we’ve watched Bethenny Frankel turn a cocktail recipe into an empire.
-While at the beginning she couldn’t get anyone to take her free samples in a grocery store, in recent years she’s had to reclaim the very name (the very, very valuable name) of her brand from LuAnn, Sonja, and even Dorinda’s boyfriend John.
-But all of that is tequila under the bridge at this point; Bethenny hasn’t moved this far forward by obsessing over the past, and her business is still growing.
+While at the beginning she couldn’t get anyone to take her free samples in a grocery store, in recent years she’s had to reclaim the very name (the very, very valuable name) of her brand from Luann, Sonja, and even Dorinda’s boyfriend John.
+But all of that is tequila under the bridge at this point — Bethenny hasn’t gotten this far forward by obsessing over the past, and her business is still growing.
 We’ll drink (a Skinnygirl margarita, naturally) to that.

 T is for TURTLE TIME